sydasif/python-book/docs/source/git/01_git.md

 Many times you are working on the same file on which someone else is also working.

-In such a case, before pushing our copy we need to get the latest copy of the same file.
+In such a case, we need to get the latest copy of the same file before pushing our copy.
 Add our changes to it and then push, to avoid any conflicts.

 ```console
 [$] <> ~/Desktop/my-repo (first-branch)